Phoenixravier/aliceravier.github.io/index.md

 ## Installing Scala-Mungo
 ### Installing Scala
-If you do not already have Scala on your machine, you can download it here with sbt: https://www.scala-lang.org/download/ If you already have Scala, you can move on.
+If you already have Scala, you can move on.
+You can download Scala here with sbt: https://www.scala-lang.org/download/ To run it on command line, you can use this tutorial: https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html

 ### SBT
 Copy in these lines into your build.sbt file: